- Dr. Brian Abelson

 DR. BRIAN ABELSON DC.

-Running has a passion for Dr. Abelson - he is a runner and triathlete himself and has competed in numerous marathons and Ironman events over the last 40 years.
+Running has been a long-time passion for Dr. Abelson.
+He is a runner and Ironman triathlete himself and has competed in numerous marathons and Ironman events over the last 40 years.
+Including being the first Calgarian to compete in the World Ironman Championship in Kona Hawaii (1982).